Nairobi is a bustling city, and getting around can be a challenge due to insufficient infrastructure and a general disregard for traffic rules.

 Kenyans drive on the left-hand side of the road.
 For new arrivals who choose to drive in Nairobi, a GPS is a good idea, given the lack of road signs.
 As a general rule, it's best to avoid taking shortcuts.
 Rather, stick to the main roads as some parts of the city can be dangerous.
 Expats who do decide to drive in Nairobi should do so defensively and be as wary as possible.

 International car rental agencies operate in Nairobi and expats who stay long term often buy a car.
-Note that a foreign driving licence and International Driving Permit may only be valid for three months, thereafter, a Kenyan driving licence should be obtained.
+Note that a foreign driving licence and International Driving Permit may only be valid for three months, whereafter a Kenyan driving licence must be obtained.

 Walking and cycling in Nairobi